 Jeffrey Hubbell oversees fundraising efforts for the school.
 As the Eugene Bell Professor in Tissue Engineering, he designs materials for use in regenerative medicine and immunology.

-James L. Skinner is the Deputy Director for Faculty Affairs.
+James L. Skinner is the Deputy Dean for Faculty Affairs.
 In this capacity he is responsible for overseeing faculty searches, appointments, mentoring, tenure and promotions, and for facilitating faculty award nominations.

 Rovana Popoff supports graduate students in their academic engagement and progress, as well as oversees PME’s community outreach efforts.
 She also coordinates PME’s advisory council and works closely with Dean Tirrell on strategic planning.